-To provide "through the grille" access to the damper actuator, the damper is located toward the back of the sleeve and the actuator is installed between the damper and grille.
-Actuator and damper can be accessed and serviced by removing the grille.
+In both installation methods the damper shall not be mounted more than 31⁄2 in.
+(89 mm) outside the plane of the wall/floor.
+The actuator and damper can be accessed and serviced by removing the grille and the actuator compartment panel.
 To provide access to the damper actuator for continuous ductwork, refer to the requirements of NFPA 90A.

-Figure 5: Through the Grille Access - Duct Terminates Metal Stud
+Figure 5: Through the Grille - Duct Terminates